-For the earlier part of the 2010s decade, a number of mobilizations and debates took place online and on the street, including the Marcha das Vadias (Slut Walks) held in cities across the country (Ferreira, 2013; Gomes & Sorj, 2014) and several others (Piscitelli, 2017; Souza, 2017; Almeida, 2019a).
-Expressing a variety feminist views, conventions, connections and intersectionalities regarding gender-based violence, those mobilizations took place by ways of engagement that, like the Slut Walks, as Brazilian social scientist Carolina Branco Ferreira stressed, "originated within the linkages between digital networks and the occupation of public spaces" (2015:222).
-But by the mid-2020s, online and offline feminist and sexual rights mobilizations were forced to take a new defensive tonality.
-By that time, anti-feminist backlash increased as a common moral ground for the alliance of the most conservative, anti-democratic elements of the military and police forces, agro-business and the Christian Right that consolidated in Congress, precipitating the impeachment of President Dilma Rousseff in 2016 (Szwako & Sívori, 2021).
+For the earlier part of the 2010s decade, a number of mobilisations and debates took place online and on the street, including the Marcha das Vadias (Slut Walks) held in cities across the country35 and several others.36 Expressing a variety feminist views, conventions, connections and intersectionalities regarding gender-based violence, those mobilisations took place by ways of engagement that, like the Slut Walks, as Brazilian social scientist Carolina Branco Ferreira stressed, "originated within the linkages between digital networks and the occupation of public spaces".37 But by the mid-2020s, online and offline feminist and sexual rights mobilisations were forced to take a new defensive tonality.
+By that time, anti-feminist backlash increased as a common moral ground for the alliance of the most conservative, anti-democratic elements of the military and police forces, agro-business and the Christian Right that consolidated in congress, precipitating the impeachment of President Dilma Rousseff in 2016.38

-The hegemony of that alliance gave political centrality to a heterogeneous but nonetheless strong, unified 'anti-rights' reaction against the already ambivalent advances that social movements had struggled for under the umbrella of Human Rights since the democratic transition in the 1980s.
-As Moutinho, Buarque & Simões interpreted, by 2016, "gender, sexuality and race [became] central aspects of a discourse that arose not about difference or respect, but about inequality and exclusion" (2020:3).
-This shift was produced not without a significant, and rising, amount of violence against women and minorities, as the authors go on to argue, as a form of control and domination.
+The hegemony of that alliance gave political centrality to a heterogeneous but nonetheless strong, unified "anti-rights" reaction against the already ambivalent advances that social movements had struggled for under the umbrella of human rights since the democratic transition in the 1980s.
+As Moutinho, Buarque and Simões interpreted, by 2016, "gender, sexuality and race [became] central aspects of a discourse that arose not about difference or respect, but about inequality and exclusion".39 This shift was produced not without a significant, and rising, amount of violence against women and minorities, as the authors go on to argue, as a form of control and domination.